+ Reply to Thread

 Thanks,

-I've got a rebuilt/toughened auto in my car, and it will go into Limp Home mode if I do naughty things :P. All I have to do is turn the car off and start it back up and it's all good again.
+I've got a rebuilt/toughened auto in my car, and it will go into Limp Home mode if I do naughty things :p.
+All I have to do is turn the car off and start it back up and it's all good again.

 So LHM isn't a sign of wear and tear.
 It's just the computer trying to stop you from doing any damage to the engine/transmission.

-roon_VR is offline VR executive Commodore roon_VR Executive
+VR executive Commodore

-Mar 2007
+Mar 23, 2007

 204

-I've got a rebuilt/toughened auto in my car, and it will go into Limp Home mode if I do naughty things :P. All I have to do is turn the car off and start it back up and it's all good again.
+I've got a rebuilt/toughened auto in my car, and it will go into Limp Home mode if I do naughty things :p.
+All I have to do is turn the car off and start it back up and it's all good again.

 So LHM isn't a sign of wear and tear.
 It's just the computer trying to stop you from doing any damage to the engine/transmission.